ChristophWurst/ChristophWurst.github.io/_drafts/krankerl-nextcloud-app-mgmt.md

 the packaging.
 For that purpose, *Krankerl* uses a `krankerl.toml` configuration files that lets you specify commands to run before packaging.

-Too keep things reproducible, the tool assumes *git* is used as version control.
+Too keep things reproducible, the tool assumes *git* is used as version control system.
-*Krankerl* doesn't change the state of the local app repo.
+*Krankerl* doesn't change the state of the local app repository.
 Instead, it clones the current `HEAD` into a new directory, from where it starts the packaging process.

 There's an additional setting for exclude patterns.
-This allows to shrink the size of app archives by excluding git, testing and some source files.
+This allows to shrink the size of app archives by excluding git, testing and unnecessary files.

 Note: The app will fall back to sensible configuration defaults if no `krankerl.toml` file is found.